The Novikov conjecture on Cheeger spaces: The higher analytic signatures of a Cheeger space

-and that if $F^{-1}(N) \cap Y^k \neq \emptyset$ then $F^{-1}(N) \cap Y^k$ and $Y^k$ have the same link $Z^k$.
-The $\iie$ metric on $\hat X$ restricts to an $\iie$ metric on $F^{-1}(N)$ and both of these metrics induce the same metric on each link $Z^k.$ Since self-duality of $\cW$ can be checked using the metric on each link, it follows that the induced mezzoperversity on $F^{-1}(N)$ will be self-dual.
-This proves that $F^{-1}(N)$ is a Cheeger space and so the independence of the choice of $\cW$ is then a consequence of Corollary \ref{cor:LagIndep}. \end{proof}
+The projection map $U \times f^{-1}(\cN) \lra f^{-1}(\cN)$ is stratum preserving (where $U \times f^{-1}(\cN)$ is stratified by restricting the stratification of $\hat X$) by \cite[Theorem 1.11(4)]{GM:Morse} and so $f^{-1}(\cN)$ naturally inherits Thom-Mather data from $\hat X,$ and the link of a point in $f^{-1}(\cN)$ coincides with its link in $\hat X$ (see \cite[Proposition 5.2]{Goresky:Whitney} for a much more general case).
+It also follows that any $\iie$ metric on $\hat X$ restricts to an $\iie$ metric on $f^{-1}(\cN)$ and both of these metrics induce the same metric on each link $Z^k,$ and that any mezzoperversity $\cW$ on $\hat X$ induces a mezzoperversity on $f^{-1}(\cN).$ Since self-duality of $\cW$ can be checked using the metric on each link, it follows that self-dual mezzoperversities induce self-dual mezzoperversities.
+Thus $f^{-1}(\cN)$ is a Cheeger space.\\

+ii) As in \cite[\S 5]{GM1}, standard techniques show that every continuous map $\hat X \lra \bbS^k$ may be approximated by a transverse map in the same homotopy class, and that between any two such maps there is a transverse homotopy $H:\hat X \times [0,1]\lra \bbS^k.$ Note that, by the same arguments as above, $H^{-1}(\cN)$ is a Cheeger space with boundary.
+This proves that the map $\theta$ can (only) be defined by choosing any transverse representative $f:\hat X \lra \bbS^k$ in a homotopy class $[\hat X, \bbS^k]$ and assigning to it the number $\sigma^{\an}(f^{-1}(\cN)).$